braidchat/braid/README.md

 ...each conversation would stick around only for as long as it was relevant, and could be tagged to direct it to the appropriate recipients (and to help with future retrieval).
 We made [a quick proof-of-concept](https://www.youtube.com/watch?v=pa2bUsChFqM), and quickly realized that we were on to something.

-Braid has s evolved quite a bit since then, so here's how it looks now:
+Braid has evolved quite a bit since then, so here's how it looks now:

 [![Braid Demo Video](http://img.youtube.com/vi/pa2bUsChFqM/0.jpg)](https://www.youtube.com/watch?v=pa2bUsChFqM)